onlinehub0808/-smart-contract-best-practices/docs/recommendations.md

 }

 contract B is Final {
+    int public fee;

     function B(uint f) Final(f) public {
     }
+    function setFee() public {
+        fee = 3;
     }
+}

 contract C is Final {
+    int public fee;

     function C(uint f) Final(f) public {
     }
+    function setFee() public {
+        fee = 5;
     }
+}

 contract A is B, C {
   function A() public B(3) C(5) {
+      setFee();
   }
 }
 ```
 When A is deployed, the compiler will *linearize* the inheritance from left to right, as:

 ### C :arrow_right: B :arrow_right: A

-The value to a is 5, because the most derived contract C overrides both Final, A, and B. This may seem obvious, but imagine scenarios where C is able to shadow functions, reorder boolean clauses, and cause the developer to write exploitable contracts
+The consequence of the linearization will yield a `fee` value of 5, since C is the most derived contract.
+This may seem obvious, but imagine scenarios where C is able to shadow crucial functions, reorder boolean clauses, and cause the developer to write exploitable contracts.
+Static analysis currently does not raise issue with overshadowed functions, so it must be manually inspected.

 For more on security and inheritance, check out this [article](https://pdaian.com/blog/solidity-anti-patterns-fun-with-inheritance-dag-abuse/)